William

 project is justified.
 This can take more effort than you might think.

-On listed building work a good idea is to give
+On listed building work to residential or charitable properties where you are seeking zero-rating, it is a good idea to give

 each trade a copy of the listed building consent, and on reduced rate work such as conversion of non-residential building into residential use (e.g. a barn conversion), a copy of the planning permission to prove that the resulting dwellings will be full residential use and not just an extension.